 7c) Click “Disk Utility” in the “OS X Utilities” window” and click “Continue”.
 NOTE: If you are updating from Mavericks to Yosemite you can skip to step to keep your user account, installed apps and documents.

 Format your OS boot drive with 1 partition as “Mac OS Extended (Journaled)”.
 Click “Options” and select “GUID Partition Table” and click “OK”.
 Change the name to “Mac OS” (Without the quotes and case sensitive).
 Click “Apply” and quit Disk Utility when it finishes.

 7d) Click "Install OS X" on the “OS X Utilities” screen.
 Click “Continue” and then “Agree”.
 Select your “Mac OS” and click “Continue”.
-Wait few minutes, it will reboot when it finishes preparing the files for install.
+Wait up to 30 min, it will reboot when it finishes preparing the files for install.

-7e) When you reach the GUI and if it’s not already selected, use the right and left arrow keys to select “Boot OS X Instal from Install OS X Mavericks” and hit enter/return.
+7e) If you reach the clover GUI and if it’s not already selected, use the right and left arrow keys to select “Boot OS X Instal from Install OS X Mavericks” or “Boot OS X Instal from Install OS X Yosemite”and hit enter/return.
 The installation will continue for a long time.
 Take a break until it finishes and restarts.
-If you walk away the machine may reboot into the installer again.
+If you walk away, the machine may reboot into the installer again.
 If this happens, just reset the machine to reach the GUI.
 When you reach the Clover GUI, select “Mac OS” using the Left/Right arrow keys and hit the spacebar.
 Use the Up/Down arrow keys to select “Boot Mac OS X without caches” and hit enter/return to boot into your new install of OS X and create your first user account.

 8) Install Clover to “Mac OS” (your boot drive).